Bennylavaa/SmartPotion/README.md

 ## What it does

-In Burning Crusade, the best mana/healing potions are gated by instance — Cenarion Mana Salve only works inside Coilfang, Bottled Nethergon Energy only works inside Tempest Keep — and you don't want to waste them on trash pulls outside.
+Cenarion Mana Salve only works inside Coilfang, Bottled Nethergon Energy only works inside Tempest Keep and you don't want to have a bunch of macros to manage your potions.
 SmartPotion writes (and rewrites) two macros for you whenever you change zones, so pressing the same button always uses the highest-priority potion you actually have in your bags for the zone you're in.

-Outside SSC/TK the raid-locked potions are dropped from the macro entirely; inside, they're inserted at the top of the priority list.
-Zero-count items are also pruned so `#showtooltip` lands on the right icon.

 ---